rickselby/laravel-request-field-types/README.md

 ### Other use cases (that prompted me to write this package)

-*Amounts of money* - Inputs accept money as a decimal (£1.99), but the app will handle money as the smallest amount (pence).
+*Amounts of money* - Inputs accept money as a decimal (£1.99), but the app will handle money as the smallest unit (199 pence).
 There is a facade to assist with converting between the two formats, and inputs are converted in the request.

 *DateIntervals* - Various periods of time for repeating things (1 month, 2 weeks, etc).
 Input is split into two fields,